PelionIoT/mbl-tools/README.md

 The image contains a base ubuntu image with minimal set of tools required and a script to drive the build process.
-The image is typically used to spin up a container and execute the build script build-optee.sh.
-The directory used for the build can be passed to the build-optee.sh script by argument.
+The image is typically used to spin up a container and execute the build script build.sh.
+The directory used for the build can be passed to the build.sh script by argument.
 Typical usage would be to map a build directory into the container as the volume path /optee.

 ### Raspberry PI 3 Open Embedded Build